JeffCX/shadow-force-audit-portfolio/README.md

 3. What is the code coverage percentage?
 4. Are there any protocols that are similar to yours, which are they?
 5. Have you had any audits so far, are you planning to do other audits/security programs as well?
-6. Threat Model interview
+6. Which chain the protocol will be deployed on?
+7. What kind of token the protocol is expected to support?
+8. Is the admin role privilege consider as trusted or restricted?
+9. Is the code/contract expected to comply with any EIPs?

 Based on the answers we can discuss the effort needed, the payment amount and the timeline.

 ## Security review result & fixes review

 After the time agreed upon has passed, the project will receive the security review report.
-The project has 7 days to apply fixes on issues found.
+The project has 21 days to apply fixes on issues found.
 Each issues should be fixed in a separate commit that has a message pointing to the issue being fixed.
 Then, a single iteration of a "fixes review" will be executed by me, free of additional charges, to verify your fixes are correct and secure.

 ### Important notes for the fixes review